 - A source of income on days when I’m not working elsewhere.

 - An opportunity to be an “insider” at my children’s own schools.

 - The opportunity to make a real, albeit brief, positive impact on students.

 For those who do need the income, it would be possible to work almost every day as a substitute.
 Jobs are available on an almost daily basis.
 For those who do not need to work every day, this allows you to be very selective on which jobs you take.

 In Minnesota, anyone with a four-year college degree in any subject can become a substitute teacher.
 You do not need to have a degree in education.
 This is because many school districts have a shortage of substitute teachers.
 In Minnesota, a person with a four-year degree, but without an education degree, and receive a “Two Year, Short-Call Substitute” license.

-This license is issued by the Minnesota Department of Education.
+This certificate is issued by the Minnesota Department of Education.
 There is a fee of about $93, and you will need to be fingerprinted as part of the application process.
-As the name implies, this license is valid for two school years.
+As the name implies, this permit is valid for two school years.

 Even though you will need to obtain this state license, the starting point is the individual school district where you plan to work.
 This is because the two-year license is available only to persons teaching in districts where the superintendent has verified that the district is experiencing a hardship in locating fully licensed teachers.
 As far as I can tell, the license, once issued, is valid statewide.
 But to get the license in the first place, you will need the signature of a district superintendent verifying that district’s hardship.